Simon Adebisi: Character overview

-Prisoner #93A234.
+"Prisoner #93A234: Simon Adebisi.
 Convicted May 2, 1993 - Murder in the first degree.
-Sentence: Life imprisonment without the possibility of parole.
+Sentence: Life imprisonment without the possibility of parole."

-Simon Adebisi is serving life without the possibility of parole for beheading an undercover police officer with a machete four years prior to the events of the first episode.
-A monstrous giant of a man, he often uses physical intimidation to impose his will around the prison, not afraid to assault, rape or even kill anyone who stands in his way.
+Adebisi is serving life without the possibility of parole for beheading an undercover police officer with a machete four years prior to the events of the first episode.
+A giant of a man, he often uses physical intimidation to impose his will around the prison, not afraid to assault, rape or even kill anyone who stands in his way.
 As one of the leaders of the Homeboys (the main black gang in Oz), Adebisi is considered one of the prison's most dangerous inmates, and becomes one of the most recognizable characters on the show.
 He is well known for his trademark tilted hat, which Akinnuoye-Agbaje suggested was inspired by the "Area Boys" of Lagos, Nigeria.

 Adebisi is Nigerian - specifically Yoruba - and speaks with a strong accent, but had lived in America for about 15 years prior to his incarceration.
-Little else is known of his life before Oz; it is implied on more than one occasion that he was married, though, his wife is never shown on screen or mentioned in any great detail.
+Little else is known of his life before Oz; it is implied on more than one occasion that he was married, though his wife is never shown on screen or mentioned in any great detail.
 Adebisi is shown to be short-tempered, hedonistic, sociopathic and occasionally psychotic, though, he is also shown to be capable of engineering and executing long-term plans through intellect and manipulation.
-In one rare instance, he shows compassion; When a fellow inmate raises $3000 to send his terminal grandson to Disneyland, Adebisi convinces his men not to rob him, remarking "sometimes it is good to be human."
+In one rare instance, he shows compassion; when fellow inmate Bob Rebadow raises $3,000 to send his terminally ill grandson to Disneyland, Adebisi convinces his men not to rob him, remarking "sometimes it is good to be human."

+The character had only two lines in Oz's pilot episode, but series creator Tom Fontana liked Akinnuoye-Agbaje's performance so much that by the end of the first season Adebisi became a main character.